 Growing Conditions and General Care

 You can grow Daturas inside or outside in a pot, or simply spread seed with a light coat of sand outside in a sunny location.
 They are usually planted annually from the seed, but with care, plants can be overwintered.
-Most species are suited to being planted outside or in containers.
+Most species are suited to be planted outside or in containers.

 Datura is a truly tropical species that does not take kindly to colder temperatures.
 Cold drafts are likely to result in leaf drop, and frost will kill it.